WindowsMeosu/peppypedia/README.md

 # peppypedia

+> peppypedia is now looking for collaborators.
+Please read [collaborators](collaborators) if interested.

 peppypedia is not to be a replacement for the osu!wiki.

 Note: Some code here may not belong to me.